New Mexico Court Records

 - Tort law is civil in orientation; criminal law is not.
 Rather, criminal law deals with wrongdoings that are dangerous to the sustenance of safety of the society.

-- The standard of proof in torts, as is with civil cases is the preponderance of evidence.
-It is higher in criminal cases; there must be absolute proof that the defendant is the wrongdoer.
+- The standard of proof in torts, as is with civil cases, is the preponderance of evidence.
+It is higher in criminal cases; there should be absolute proof that the defendant is the wrongdoer.

 - Cases under tort usually begin with an offended party; the state initiates a criminal case against an individual